Apparently, sexting actually has no benefit to long distance relationships

 Long distance relationships are hard.
 There's no denying it.

 However, for couples doing long distance in 2019, technology is helping a lot.

-Superdrug recently surveyed people who had been in long-distance relationships with one of three outcomes; The relationship had successfully made it through the long-distance era and the couple reunited, the relationship failed, and the relationship is still currently long-distance.
+Superdrug surveyed people who had been in long-distance relationships with one of three outcomes; The relationship had successfully made it through the long-distance era and the couple reunited, the relationship failed, and the relationship is still currently long-distance.

 The findings were interesting.

 The data suggested that the people who had reunited in their long-distance relationships had sex with their partners most often on visits but also engaged in phone sex more frequently than those whose relationships ended.

 Unfortunately, for those who rely mainly on messaging, sexting did not correlate so closely with success in long-distance romance.

 While those who reunited did on average sext more, it was to a very minor degree that they did.

 Roughly 1 in 5 respondents reported using Skype or FaceTime to engage in sex with their partner from afar as well.